addtt/boiler-pytorch/README.md

 #### Experiment manager class (3)

-One of the base experiment classes in `boilr.experiment` must be subclassed.
+One of the base experiment classes in `boilr.experiments` must be subclassed.
 The subclass *must* implement:
 - `_parse_args` to parse command-line arguments
 - `_make_datamanager` to create the dataset manager, which should subclass `boilr.data.BaseDatasetManager`
 - `_make_model` to create the model, which should subclass `boilr.models.BaseModel`